How to find your birth timeby Leslie Tagorda

 The birth time also tells you, based on whether you were born during the day or night, which planets will play bigger parts in your chart (want to learn more?
 I definitely go into this deeper with each client with my 1:1 AstroBrand™ readings.
 Sign up here to learn more).

 In essence, not having your birth time makes it harder to track how transits will affect you or have already affected you.

 If your birth certificate is not easily available, contact the hospital or the county you were born to get a copy.

 These times are extremely valuable if you want to go deeper into astrology!

 If you were adopted or the records were lost, not all hope is lost.
 Some astrologers out there do specialize in chart rectification, which is a process where they can figure out your ascendant sign without your birth chart.
 DM me and I can find more info to find a good fit for you.

 All in all, it’s important to find the birth time if you want to go deeper into astrology.
-Otherwise your chart will continue to feel like only representing part of you without the whole!
+Otherwise, your chart will continue to feel like only represents part of you without the whole!

 Interested in learning more astrology?

 Learn how to create, direct and navigate your business using astrology in a way that is inclusive, empowering, and 100% unique to you!